PPO-CWX-010-GDO: Accelerating Interconnection Through AI (AI4AX)

 1. Review details on eligibility, evaluation criteria, and how to apply.

-3. Attend the Office Hours on December 17, 2024 at 2 PM ET, click here to join.
+3. Watch the Office Hours from December 17, 2024 at 2 PM ET.

-4. Attend the additional 30-minute Office Hours on January 6, 2025 at 2 PM ET, click here to join.
+4. Watch the additional 30-minute Office Hours from January 6, 2025 at 2 PM ET.

 5. Download the Project Narrative template.